Get to know us!

 Mary’s favorite thing about being a part of the LRAH Team: Watching the kittens and puppies grow up, knowing that she and the rest of our team are a vital part in their veterinary care.

 Licensed Veterinary Nurse, Writer, Patient Advocate, Fear Free Certified

-When she is not working, Rebecca spends much of her time with her family.
-As the oldest of 10 and a twin, she has many responsibilities and enjoys making memories with the people and animals in her life.
+Rebecca enjoys making memories with the people and animals in her life.
 Along with her many farm animals, Rebecca also lives with her two dogs, Zoe, a border terrier, and Shelly, a Shetland Sheepdog.
 Her other interests include writing, painting, sewing, crocheting, singing with her brothers and sisters, baking, playing the piano, running, and reading historic fiction.

-Rebecca was homeschooled at St. Thomas More Homeschool Academy along with her 9 siblings and attended SUNY Canton where she obtained her bachelor’s degree in veterinary science technology.
-She has been a licensed veterinary nurse since 2016 and greatly enjoys educating clients, easing their worries, and caring for each patient with diligence and a warm heart.
+Rebecca attended SUNY Canton where she obtained her bachelor’s degree in veterinary science technology.
+She has been a licensed veterinary nurse since 2016 and greatly enjoys educating clients and easing their worries with diligence and a warm heart.

 What Rebecca enjoys most about being a part of the LRAH Team:

 “Touching so many lives while helping to heal both physical and emotional pain and participating in and improving the journeys of all our patients.
 My coworkers are like family.
 We support each other and make coming to Lake Road to serve our clients and improve the lives of our patients a pleasure.”